-Information security (infosec) is the set of business processes that protects information assets regardless of how the information is formatted or whether it is being processed, is in transit or is being stored.
+Information security (infosec) is a set of strategies for managing the processes, tools and policies necessary to prevent, detect, document and counter threats to digital and non-digital information.
+Infosec responsibilities include establishing a set of business processes that will protect information assets regardless of how the information is formatted or whether it is in transit, is being processed or is at rest in storage.

 Many large enterprises employ a dedicated security group to implement and maintain the organization's infosec program.
 Typically, this group is led by a chief information security officer.
 The security group is generally responsible for conducting risk management, a process through which vulnerabilities and threats to information assets are continuously assessed, and the appropriate protective controls are decided on and applied.
 The value of an organization lies within its information -- its security is critical for business operations, as well as retaining credibility and earning the trust of clients.Content Continues Below

 Infosec programs are built around the core objectives of the CIA triad: maintaining the confidentiality, integrity and availability of IT systems and business data.
 These objectives ensure that sensitive information is only disclosed to authorized parties (confidentiality), prevent unauthorized modification of data (integrity) and guarantee the data can be accessed by authorized parties when requested (availability).

 The first security consideration, confidentiality, usually requires the use of encryption and encryption keys.
 The second consideration, integrity, implies that when data is read back, it will be exactly the same as when it was written.
 (In some cases, it may be necessary to send the same data to two different locations in order to protect against data corruption at one place.)
 The third part of the CIA is availability.
 This part of the triad seeks to ensure that new data can be used in a timely manner and backup data can be restored in an acceptable recovery time.